interactive website + open access protocols

-Interpersonal vulnerability has recently been embraced in academic and popular culture contexts as a catalyst for positive outcomes.
-In contrast, among growing individual, corporate, and state-level privacy concerns, the vulnerability of information is increasingly volatile, with multiplying opportunities for exploitation across individual, corporate, and state-level domains.
+Though vulnerability is embraced as a catalyst for positive personal and relational outcomes, the vulnerability of information is increasingly volatile, with multiplying opportunities for exploitation across individual, corporate, and state-level domains.
 This project highlights the inherent tensions between making our selves and our data vulnerable.

-At the completion of the month-long study, the project was re-envisioned as a static publication of findings, where it is presented alongside documentation of the protocols that were used to access and share data.
+At the completion of the month-long study, the project was re-envisioned in a static instantiation, where documentation is presented alongside findings, as well as the protocols used to access and share data.

 With: JP Merz.

-- Winner of a NewHive “Privacy, Surveillance and Prison Reform” award
+- Winner of NewHive’s “Privacy, Surveillance and Prison Reform” Award

 - Developed and exhibited in residence at the Welcome to My Guest Room Digital Artist Residency